 Renewable Energy (without the damage)

 We are not against renewable energy.
 Renewable energy is an imperative foundation to the future of energy generation in this country, and around the world.
 But it should not come at the cost of the very land, the integrity of the ecosystems we are working to protect.
 Pattern / SunZia can use existing routes that do not cut through 45 miles of the San Pedro River Valley, 33 miles of which are not co-located with any infrastructure, but they are pressing ahead for short-term profit, not long-term sustainability.
 And the land will be irreversibly impacted.
-Therefore, action must be taken.
+Action must be taken!

 In the news …